Is your mobile app secure?

 Norwegian newspaper Aftenposten has revealed a huge security breach in a new app for Norwegian school children.
 The app “Skolemelding” was not properly tested before launched thereby exposing the data of 63,000 children, says Norwegian Data Protection Authority (DPA)

 The Norwegian Data Protection Authority strongly criticizes Oslo’s Education Office (UDE) and their new app “Skolemelding” (i.e. School message).
 The app is believed to violate the rules of personal information security and the DPA now warns of fines up to 2 million Norwegian kroner (€200,000).

 “Skolemelding” is an app that was used by the schools in Oslo last year.
 The purpose of the app was to make it easier for parents and teachers to communicate about the children’s daily life in school.

 But Aftenposten found major security flaws in the new app.
 Everyone who logged in, and others with knowledge of the flaws, could theoretically gain access to the information and communication of the more than 63,000 students in the Norwegian capital.

-The reason why the Norwegian DPA entered the case with such force is, that a great number of school children’s data had been exposed.
-The DPA further emphasizes, that the responsible part (Municipality of Oslo) did not carry out a good enough testing before the app was launched.
+The reason why the Norwegian DPA entered the case with such force is that a great number of school children’s data had been exposed.
+The DPA further emphasizes that the responsible party (Municipality of Oslo) did not carry out a good enough testing before the app was launched.

 Therefore, the security breaches were not evident for the UDE.
 However, it was later made clear, that the breaches were very well-known breaches, says Bjørn Erik Thon.